dragozzine/nPSF/Users_Guide.md

 # User's Guide to nPSF

+### Purpose of the User's Guide

+This file is designed to outline the user process of nPSF to a new user and to provide a reference for the various outputs nPSF can generate.
+Additionally, alternate uses of nPSF are outlined in the `## Alternative Functions of nPSF` section of this document.

 ### Purpose of nPSF

     nPSF is designed to be a code that returns a likelihood map for the relative positions of multiple (n) PSFs in an image.
 It's goal is to provide likelihood information for relative astrometry, e.g., KBO moons.